treefarmstudio/odyssey-theme/theme/README.md

 ## Documentation

-Visit the [Odyssey Theme Documentation](https://odyssey-theme-docs.littlesticks.dev/en/introduction/) to learn more about how to install and use the components.
+Visit the [Odyssey Theme Documentation](https://odyssey-theme-docs.littlesticks.dev/en/introduction/) to learn more about how to customize the theme and use the components.

 ## Installation & Setup